It’s not easy to keep

 Never wash whites with colours.

-school shirts looking fresh, never wash them with colours.
+To keep white school shirts looking fresh, never wash them with colours.
 Even if coloured items have faded or have been washed many times, it's still important not to toss them in with whites to prevent them from fading.

 Wash and dry on the correct heat setting